Appropriate Workplace Conduct

 • No single person should routinely be asked to hold animals for an x-ray

-• where possible anaesthetise animals before x-ray to minimise the need for a person to hold the animal during an x-ray
+• Where possible, anaesthetise animals before the X-ray to minimise the need for a person to hold the animal during an X-ray

 • X-ray rooms should be provided with sufficient radiation shielding